NeuroJSON/jnifti/JNifTi_specification.md

 ### Background

-NIFTI is a widely supported data format for the storage of spatiotemporal neruroimaging data.
+NIFTI is a widely supported binary data format for storage of spatiotemporal neruroimaging data.
 It provides an easy-to-use container for serializing array-formatted imaging data and time series obtained from neuroanatomical or functional scans.
 The original NIFTI format (NIFTI-1)